The first point of contact in getting healthcare in the Netherlands is to register with a doctor (huisarts in Dutch) or general practitioner (GP).

 If your doctor is away, they will leave an answering message with the number of another doctor and possibly the number of the emergency dokterdienst.
 The actual doctor varies from area to area, so the service will give you the name and number of a doctor on duty near you, or have the doctor call you.

 Your other option is to call your local huisartsenpost.
 The huisartsenpost will tell you whether you should come to the emergency huisartenpost in hospital or whether you should wait for your own doctor to return.
 For more see emergency numbers.

 Generally, an appointment usually takes place during office hours and lasts between 10 to 15 minutes.
 If you think you need more time, you can discuss this with the GP assistant when making the appointment.

 Making appointments with a specialist

-If you wish to see a specialist, you will need a referral from a general practitioner.
+If you wish to see a specialist in a hospital, you will need a referral from a general practitioner.
 You will also need to show this referral to your insurance company if you wish the costs to be covered.
 Once you have a referral, you can make an appointment with the specialist directly.
 If you know the specialist you wish to see, you may request a referral to that person.

 Government health checks